viam-devrel/viamcodelabs/site/viamguides/src/pi-ai-hat/pi-ai-hat.md

 <!-- ------------------------ -->

 ## Create your traffic dashboard

 Duration: 4

 This step walks through how to use the [teleop (or tele-operations) feature](https://docs.viam.com/manage/troubleshoot/teleoperate/custom-interface/) of the Viam app.

 ### Configure your teleop workspace

-1. In [the Viam app](https://app.viam.com/fleet/dashboard) under the **TELEOP** tab, create a new dashboard by clicking **Create workspace**.
+1. In [the Viam app](https://app.viam.com/fleet/dashboard), return to the home page.
+1. Then under the **TELEOP** tab, create a new dashboard by clicking **Create workspace**.
    ![create workspace](assets/teleop-landing.png)
-1. Click on "untitle-workspace" to set the name of your dashboard.
+1. Click on "untitled-workspace" to set the name of your dashboard.
    ![set dashboard name](assets/teleop-set-name.png)
 1. Click "Select machine" and choose your previously configured machine from the list.
    ![select active machine](assets/teleop-select-machine.png)